The Spirit of Queensland: Cairns to Brisbane Train [REVIEW]

 How long does a trip on the Spirit of Queensland take?

-The train departs Cairns at 8.35 am five times a week.
-Not on Tuesdays or Saturdays.
-The journey is 1680 km and is an overnight trip.
-It takes about 25 hours, so you travel in daylight all day from Cairns to Proserpine (6pm) or Mackay in summer (7.36pm) and arrive at Brisbane the following morning at 9.20am.
+You will travel in daylight from Cairns to Proserpine (6pm) or Mackay in summer (7.36pm) and arrive ain Brisbane the following morning at 9.20am.

 You get approximately the same daylight time in either direction and the same scenery.
 The Mackay to Maryborough section is completed at night in both directions.

-Should you choose a railbed or premium economy on the Spirit of Queensland?
+Should you choose a rail bed or a premium economy seat?

-Premium Economy is the popular option for people doing shorter sections of the route and not requiring a lie flat bed for the overnight section.
+If you decide to travel on the Cairns to Brisbane trip by train, your first decision will be which class of ticket to book.
+Premium Economy is the popular option for people doing shorter sections of the route and not requiring a lie flat bed for the night section.
+It is comfortable and all that most travellers not staying on board overnight would need.

 Food and drink are available from the Galley Car, which is open 24 hours and provides meals, drinks, and snacks.

-We decided to book the Railbed option, as we are now of an age where sleeping sitting up in a seat is too tough!
-The Railbed seats are very similar to a business class seat on a plane in design and style and were unlike anything we had previously experienced on a train.
+We booked the Railbed option, as we are now of an age where sleeping sitting up in a seat is too tough!
+The Railbed seats are very similar to a business class seat on a plane in style and design.
+This was unlike anything we had previously experienced on a train.

 Each seat or pod is contained within its own hardback shell.
 There are three seats (pods) per row- two on one side of the aisle and one on the other- perfect for solo travellers.
 There is plenty of legroom, and what a treat that is!
 The seats have 35 degrees of recline.
 The floor is carpeted, and in true airline-style, there is an overhead locker for bags.

 There are plenty of other extras, including a complimentary welcome pack containing an assortment of toiletries.
-There is an 18.5-inch screen for the entertainment system, which is mounted on the seat in front as it is in an aeroplane, a handy fold-out table, a drink holder, a reading light, a 240-volt powerpoint for phone charging, and a footrest folding down from the seat in front that can act as a seat too for any passers-by that want to have face to face, sit down chat with you!
+Your entertainment options are good too, there is an 18.5-inch screen which is mounted on the seat in front as it is in an aeroplane, a handy fold-out table, a drink holder, a reading light, a 240-volt powerpoint for phone charging, and a footrest folding down from the seat in front that can act as a seat too for any passers-by that want to have face to face, sit down chat with you!

 What is the food like in the Railbed section?